 Budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America.
 A public hearing is held to obtain taxpayer comments.
 Appropriations lapse at year-end.
-Budgeted amounts presented are as originally adopted on March of 2019, or as amended by the Township Board from time to time throughout the year.
+Budgeted amounts presented are as originally adopted in February 2020, or as amended by the Township Board from time to time throughout the year.